kexinqu1/N-of-1-Compliance/README.md

 # Run the main model
 source("run_rjags_nof1_iv.R")

 ## Notes

-- **Input data format:** The input data for one N-of-1 trial should be structured as a matrix or data frame with dimensions TJ × 3, where the three columns include
+  The input data for one N-of-1 trial should be structured as a matrix or data frame with dimensions TJ × 3, where the three columns include
   - `Y` represents the outcome (e.g., AF occurrence),
   - `X` represents the treatment selection (e.g., actual drinking) ,
   - `R` represents the treatment assignment (drinking period randomization).

-- The model file **`nof1_carryover_model.txt` must be located in the same folder** as the main script `run_rjags_nof1_iv.R` for the model to be correctly loaded.
+  The model file `nof1_carryover_model.txt` must be located in the same folder** as the main script `run_rjags_nof1_iv.R` for the model to be correctly loaded.